psycopg/psycopg/docs/api/adapt.rst

     This is an abstract base class: subclasses *must* at least implement the `dump()` method and specify the `format`.

-    The class implements the `~psycopg.proto.Dumper` protocol.
+    The class implements the `~psycopg.abc.Dumper` protocol.

     .. automethod:: dump